SNAP Benefits in Arkansas: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Using your EBT card is easy.
-At checkout, you just swipe the card at the card reader and enter your private four-digit Personal Identification Number (PIN).
-The cost of eligible food items is then deducted from your SNAP account balance.
+Using your EBT card is simple.
+At the checkout of an authorized store, you just swipe or insert your card into the card reader and enter your PIN.
+The purchase amount is then deducted from your SNAP account balance.

 What Can You Buy with SNAP Benefits?

 Your SNAP benefits are designed to help you buy groceries for your household.
-You can purchase a wide variety of food items to prepare and eat at home.
-Eligible items generally include:
+You can purchase a wide range of food items to prepare and eat at home.
+Keeping track of your balance can help you budget for your shopping trips.

 Fruits and vegetables